kleber-swf/dark-flat-launchy-skin/README.md

 - Launchy

 ## Setup
-1. Dowload the this skin as a zip file.
+1. Go to [releases](https://github.com/kleber-swf/dark-flat-launchy-skin/releases) page and download the latest version.
-2. Extract/move the skin files to the `\skins` directory of launchy. (something like `%LocalAppData%\Launchy\skins` on Windows)
+2. Extract/move the skin files to the `\skins` directory of Launchy (`%LocalAppData%\Launchy\skins` on Windows).
 3. In Launchy, go to Settings > Skins and select the skin.